alanblythe/aksproxy/README.md

 # aksproxy

-This repo contains the scripts and details used for my talk on 3/12/2019 at Backend Developers
+This repo contains the scripts and details used for my talk on 3/12/2019 at Orlando Backend Developers